 Buy Food Now If You Can — This Is Exactly What Your Savings Are For

-The rule: stock up with disposable savings.
-Not your emergency fund.
-Not money earmarked for rent or debt payments.
-If you have extra cash sitting in a savings account earning 4-5% and you’re looking at a 15-20% price increase on things you buy regularly, the math still favors buying now.
+The line I try to hold: stock up with disposable savings.
+Not the emergency fund.
+Not money that has another job.
+If you have cash sitting in a savings account earning 4–5% and you’re looking at a 15–20% price increase on things you buy every week, the math still favors buying now.

 • Canned fish (tuna, sardines, salmon) — heavily imported, prices already rising